-The PGY-1 experience is primarily a laborist experience, committed to developing expertise in all areas of inpatient obstetrics.
-The resident will learn the management of normal and abnormal labor, inpatient antepartum and postpartum care, OB triage, management of obstetric emergencies, and performance of spontaneous and operative deliveries as well as Cesarean sections.
+The PGY-1 experience is primarily an OB hospitalist experience, committed to developing expertise in all aspects of inpatient obstetrics.
+The resident learns the management of normal and abnormal labor, inpatient antepartum and postpartum care, OB triage, management of obstetric emergencies, performance of spontaneous and operative deliveries, and performance of Cesarean sections.

-The two-month PGY-1 ambulatory OB/GYN experience is focused primarily on outpatient prenatal care, gynecology referral evaluation and management, and outpatient procedures under the direct supervision of the clinic attending.
+The two-month PGY-1 ambulatory OB/GYN experience is focused primarily on outpatient prenatal care, well-woman care, contraception, gynecology referral evaluation and management, and outpatient procedures under the direct supervision of the clinic faculty attending staff.
 The primary site for this rotation is the on-campus UT OB/GYN clinic.
-A resident who evaluates and performs the preoperative evaluation of a patient who subsequently undergoes an operative procedure will be invited to take time away from the clinic to assist or perform the surgery and provide the patient’s postoperative care, providing global care for the patient.

-The PGY-1 resident will spend one month evaluating and treating patients in the Emergency Department under the supervision of the ED attending staff.
+The PGY-1 resident spends one month evaluating and treating general medical and surgical patients in the Emergency Department under the supervision of the ED attending staff.